-- 2.1 National planning guidance, set out in the National Planning Policy Framework 2012 (NPPF), states that: "Each local planning authority should produce a Local Plan for its area.
-This can be reviewed in whole or in part to respond flexibly to changing circumstances" (paragraph 153).
-The NPPF defines a Local Plan as the plan for the future development of the local area, drawn up by the local planning authority in consultation with the community.
-The term 'Local Plan' also covers current Core Strategies and other Development Plan Documents (DPDs) (see NPPF, Annex 2). - 2.2 Local planning authorities can also prepare Supplementary Planning Documents (SPDs) where they can help applicants make successful planning applications or aid the delivery of infrastructure (NPPF, paragraph 153).
-SPDs are documents that add further detail to the policies in the Local Plan.
-They provide further guidance on specific sites, or on particular issues, such as design. - 2.3 In addition, the Council also prepares the following: - Local Development Scheme (LDS), which sets out the programme for preparing planning documents (this document) - Statement of Community Involvement (SCI), which sets out how the Council will involve the local community in planning decisions - Authority Monitoring Report (AMR): this is updated regularly and provides details of recent developments within the borough, covering housing, employment, retail and other uses - 2.4 The development plan for Tunbridge Wells borough currently comprises the following documents: - the Core Strategy DPD, adopted June 2010 - the Site Allocations Local Plan 2016 - saved policies in the Tunbridge Wells Borough Local Plan, adopted March 2006.
+- 2.02 Paragraph 15 of the NPPF also sets out that "succinct and up-to-date plans should provide a positive vision for the future of each area; a framework for addressing housing needs and other economic, social and environmental priorities; and a platform for local people to shape their surroundings".
+Paragraph 33 of the NPPF details that "policies in local plans and spatial development strategies should be reviewed to assess whether they need updating at least once every five years, and should then be updated as necessary.
+Reviews should be completed no later than five years from the adoption date of a plan, and should take into account changing circumstances affecting the area, or any relevant changes in national policy". - 2.03 Local Planning Authorities can also prepare Supplementary Planning Documents (SPDs) which add further detail to the policies in the development plan.
+They can be used to provide further guidance for development on specific sites, or on particular issues, such as design.
+The glossary to the NPPF is clear that SPDs "are capable of being a material consideration in planning decisions but are not part of the development plan". - 2.04 A number of Parish and Town Councils in the borough are preparing, or have prepared, neighbourhood plans (described in law as a neighbourhood development plan).
+Further information on neighbourhood plans is provided in paragraphs 2.18 2.23 below. - 2.05 In addition, the Council also prepares the following: - Local Development Scheme (LDS), which sets out the programme for preparing planning documents (this document) - Statement of Community Involvement (SCI), which sets out how the Council will involve the local community in planning decisions - Authority Monitoring Report (AMR): this is updated regularly and provides details of recent developments within the borough, covering housing, employment, retail and other uses - 2.06 The development plan for Tunbridge Wells borough currently comprises the following documents: - the Core Strategy DPD, adopted June 2010 - the Site Allocations Local Plan 2016 - saved policies in the Tunbridge Wells Borough Local Plan, adopted March 2006.
 These 'saved' policies have had their life extended and will continue to be used for deciding planning applications until replaced by policies in the new Local Plan.
-Remaining 2006 Local Plan saved policies are listed in Appendix 1 of the Site Allocations Local Plan document(1) - 2.5 In addition, the Council is currently preparing a new Borough Local Plan which, when adopted, will replace the 2006 Local Plan, Core Strategy and Site Allocations Local Plan.
+Remaining 2006 Local Plan saved policies are listed in Appendix 1 of the Site Allocations Local Plan document(1) - the Hawkhurst Neighborhood Plan

+2.07 In addition, the Council is currently preparing a new Borough Local Plan which, when adopted, will replace the 2006 Local Plan, Core Strategy and Site Allocations Local Plan.
 An Issues and Options consultation was completed in the summer of 2017 and a Consultation Statement response has been prepared and published.
 The section below provides more information on these documents.